NHERI-SimCenter/SimCenterBootcamp2020/sphynx/source/assignment_C5.rst

    tapis apps show -f json mpiCompileRun.YOUR_NAME-0.0.1 > mpiCompileRunYOUR_NAME.json

-This command as placed the description of the **mpiCompileRun** to json file mpiCompileRun.json.
+This command has placed the description of the **mpiCompileRun** to the json file mpiCompileRun.json.
 Open it up and have a look.
-It will be similar to what was shown above, differences will be the **id** and **executionSystem**.
+It will be similar to what was shown above, differences will be in the **id** and **executionSystem**.
 You will see the input and parameters section for this app.
-Also you will see the application directory, which is in your home/applications foler at designsafe.
+Also you will see the application directory, which is in your home/applications folder at designsafe.
 From the application directory download the wrapper.sh script.
 We will modify it a bit.
-We will keep **inputDirectory** but will only have one input parameter **programName**.
+We will keep the **inputDirectory** but will only have one input parameter **programName**.
 You need to edit the file before continuing, the edits should be obvious.

 .. note::

-   There is a difference between **inputs** and **parameters** arguments. **input** arguments are file or directory resources that will be copied by tapis to the directory where the wrapper script is run. **paramaters** are arguments used in the script.
+   There is a difference between **inputs** and **parameters** arguments. **inputs** arguments are file or directory resources that will be copied by tapis to the directory where the wrapper script is run. **paramaters** are arguments used in the script.
 In our example we could have just spcified **programFile** as being an input, but we wanted to show use of **inputs** and **parameters** (and also this would allow you to compile programs with many files in an input directory).

 After editing the app description file, we can update the app.